Got Red Mite in Your Hen House? These products will help...

 Diatomaceous earth has been used in Asia to control insects for 400 years.
 It is deadly to any insect and from what we believe completely harmless to humans, animals and poultry.
 That has got everything to do with our size (we are bigger than a bug) and the fact we do not have exoskeletons!
 Diatomaceous earth works as a contact killer that slowly kills.
 While diatomaceous earth does not kill the bugs immediately (it can take 7 to 17 days) it does have long-lasting, effective results.

-How Do I Apply it to my Coop?
+How Do I Apply it to My Coop?

 Many chicken owners use diatomaceous earth for control of red mite in poultry housing due to its effective way of killing.
 Poultry keepers like it due to its history - it is 100% natural from mother earth.
 No chemicals or pesticides.
 Regular dusting of the perches and the laying boxes in your chicken coop can go a long way to maintaining a happy, healthy balance in your hen house.
 Mites populations congregate in the areas of your hen house where your chooks roost/sleep and of course in the laying boxes.
 This is were you will need to apply the powder liberally.

 The DE can be sprinkled using an applicator, shaker or by hand.
 Personally, I prefer the “gloved-hand-rub-on-perch-push-in-every-crack-and-crevis” approach as this gets it where I want it and does not get it into the air.
 DE work brilliantly for residual or preventative control.
 Use it weekly.
-Not to be directly applied to chickens.

-chicken owners use diatomaceous earth for control of red mite in poultry housing
+Chicken keepers use diatomaceous earth for control of red mite in poultry housing

 Does DE cause Respiratory Problems?